GLP-1 Cost Finder Use the Tool →

 1. Hims

-Pricing: $79/mo entry tier (oral compounded semaglutide); $199+/mo for branded injectables.
+Pricing: Around $79/mo entry tier (oral compounded semaglutide) and $199+/mo for branded injectables, as of early 2026.

 Medications: Compounded oral semaglutide is the headline product.
-Brand-name injectables (Wegovy, Zepbound) available at higher tiers, with availability varying by state.
+Brand-name injectables (Wegovy, Zepbound) are available at higher tiers, with availability varying by state.
 Tirzepatide selection is more limited than Ro's.

 Best for: Cost-conscious shoppers who want oral compounded semaglutide at the lowest entry price and don't need extensive medical oversight.